mila-iqia/mila-docs/docs/index.rst

 ..
 First and only part to the documentation.

 Welcome to Mila's technical documentation.
-See contents below.
+See contents below and have a look into the :ref:`short quick start <mila_code>`.

 ..
 Link to chapters below.